EricG78/sysinfo_MQTTtoHA/README.md

 ### Command line
 To ease debug/investigations, the script can be launched with some arguments:

-* Argument -d:
+* Argument `-d`:

-  -d yes: MQTT discovery messages are published at the begining of the execution of the script -d no: MQTT discovery messages are not published
+  `-d yes`: MQTT discovery messages are published at the begining of the execution of the script

+  `-d no`: MQTT discovery messages are not published

 * Argument -r:

-  -r no: the MQTT messages with the system information are not published -r once: the MQTT message with the system information is published once -r loop: the MQTT messages with the system information are published periodically
+  `-r no`: the MQTT messages with the system information are not published

+  `-r once`: the MQTT message with the system information is published once

+  `-r loop`: the MQTT messages with the system information are published periodically

-* Argument -t:
+* Argument `-t`:

-  -t nn: where nn is a number defining the delay (in seconds) betwwen the publishing of messages with system information (only applicable with argument `-r loop`)
+  `-t nn`: where nn is a number defining the delay (in seconds) betwwen the publishing of messages with system information (only applicable with argument `-r loop`)